Tofig Yagublu: Arrest in 2020

 According to the Ministry of Internal Affairs of Azerbaijan, on 22 March 2020, at about 15:00 in the Nizami District of Baku, a Toyota Corolla driven by Tofig Yagublu collided with a Lada Riva driven by Elkhan Jabrayilov.
 However, Yagublu's daughter, Nigar Hazi told that when he was in his parked car, another car drove into him, while Elkhan Jabrailov, who was driving, rushed to Yagublu with claims.

 Nemat Kerimli, one of Yagublu's advocates, claimed that the investigators were biased and explained that the police had "seized Yagublu's mobile phone and wouldn't return it.
 Yagublu had recorded to his phone how, after the road accident, he was attacked by the man, who was later recognized to be a victim."
 Nevertheless, head of the press-service of the Ministry of Internal Affairs Ehsan Zahidov said that "even though the accident was caused by Tofig Yagublu, he started a conflict and beat Elkhan Jabrayilov and his wife Javahir Jabrayilova with fists and a wrench, causing them injuries of varying severity."

 The Nizami District Police Office opened a criminal case under Article 221.3 of the Criminal Code of Azerbaijan (Hooliganism, using weapons or items used as weapons if this was accompanied by violence against the victim or destruction or damage to other people's property).
 Tofig Yagublu was detained as a suspect.

 The next day, Tofig Yagublu was remanded in custody for three months and taken to Prison 3.
 However, he did not accept the criminal case against him and said that he was "slandered".
 He said that he treated the trial as biased and "fulfilling the political order" of the Azerbaijani leadership.
 His daughter Nigar Hazi also denied all charges.
 On 21 May, Human Rights Watch urged the Azerbaijani authorities to set Tofig Yagublu free.

 On 1 September 2020, the public prosecutor spoke at the trial in the Nizami District Court, chaired by Judge Nariman Mehdiyev, and requested that Tofig Yagublu be sentenced to four years and six months in prison.
 On 2 September, Yagublu accused the court and the authorities of fabricating charges, then declared that he will start a hunger strike in protest against this arbitrariness.
 On 3 September 2020, Yagublu was sentenced to four years and three months in prison.

 Arrest in 2021

 On 3 December 2021, Azerbaijan police violently dispersed a peaceful protest in central Baku, detaining dozens of protesters, including Yagublu, who alleged that police severely beat him while videoing him and demanded that he say on camera that he would stop criticizing Azerbaijan’s leadership.
-Human Rights Watch stated that he was beaten in the police station and then again while being driven to the outskirts of Baku, being dumped 70km outside the city center, and that "his face and body showed clear signs of abuse."
+Human Rights Watch stated that he was beaten in the police station and then again while being driven to the outskirts of Baku, being dumped 70 km outside the city center, and that "his face and body showed clear signs of abuse."